infratographer/identity-api/docs/users.md

 Currently, identity-api does not support any particular mechanism for binding an issuer to a given tenant.
 This work is being tracked as part of Issue [#23][issue-23].

-At minimum, it is expected that identity-api should ultimately support constraining tokens to tenants using the OAuth 2.0 `audience` parameter.
+At minimum, it is expected that identity-api should ultimately support constraining tokens to tenants using the OAuth 2.0 `resource` parameter.

 [issue-23]: https://github.com/infratographer/identity-api/issues/23